 Specifically, a method and system for pattern recognition and processing involving processing information in Fourier space was reported [29-30].
-The theoretical results given previously are that (1) action potentials carry information with digital and analog aspects that allows the brain to operate as a Fourier processor in Fourier space with encoding of context in the structure of transducers mapping one-to-one with corresponding structural elements of the memory, (2) an ensemble of interlinked neurons can filter information as delayed Gaussian filters, (3) the neuronal ensembles propagating cascaded action potentials may couple with Poison probability to form associations of information encoded in the action potentials, (4) ensembles of neurons as delayed Gaussian filters may order format information by forming associations of the corresponding filtered action potentials with memory elements, and (5) a predominant configuration of activation may arise that is analogous to that of interacting quantum levels with partition of energy as given by statistical thermodynamics.
+The theoretical results given previously are that (1) action potentials carry information with digital and analog aspects that allows the brain to operate as a Fourier processor in Fourier space with encoding of context in the structure of transducers mapping one-to-one with corresponding structural elements of the memory, (2) an ensemble of interlinked neurons can filter information as delayed Gaussian filters, (3) the neuronal ensembles propagating cascaded action potentials may couple with Poisson probability to form associations of information encoded in the action potentials, (4) ensembles of neurons as delayed Gaussian filters may order format information by forming associations of the corresponding filtered action potentials with memory elements, and (5) a predominant configuration of activation may arise that is analogous to that of interacting quantum levels with partition of energy as given by statistical thermodynamics.
 These aspects are modeled such that a simulation may be programmable on digital processing systems.

-This novel approach anticipates the signal processing action of an ensemble of neurons as a unit and intends to simulate aspects of brain that give rise to capabilities such as intelligence, pattern recognition, reasoning, and ultimately consciousness that have not been reproduced with past approaches such as neural networks that are based on individual simulated "neuronal units."
+This novel approach anticipates the signal processing action of an ensemble of neurons as a unit and intends to simulate aspects of the brain that give rise to capabilities such as intelligence, pattern recognition, reasoning, and ultimately consciousness that have not been reproduced with past approaches such as neural networks that are based on individual simulated "neuronal units."
 Information representative of physical characteristics or representations of physical characteristics is transformed into a Fourier series in Fourier space within an input context of the physical characteristics that is encoded in time as delays corresponding to modulation of the Fourier series at corresponding frequencies.
 Associations are formed between Fourier series by filtering the Fourier series and by using a spectral similarity between the filtered Fourier series.
 Each string is ordered by filtering it with multiple selected filters to form multiple time order formatted subset Fourier series, and by establishing the order through associations with one or more initially ordered strings to form an ordered string.
-Associations are formed between the ordered strings to form complex ordered strings that relate similar items of interest.
-The components of the system based on the algorithm are active based on probability using weighting factors based on activation rates.
+Associations are formed between the algorithm are active based on probability using weighting factors based on activation rates.
 The probabilistic activation, based on past activation rates, gives rise to a system state akin to a time-dependent predominate configuration of statistical thermodynamics that can be associated with consciousness.